MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/The Web and Human Interaction.md

 - A brief mention of an assignment related to the course content, including specifications, examples, and peer marking.
 It suggests checking the web page design at a resolution of 1024x768 and testing on browsers with different engines, specifically Firefox and Chrome/Safari.

-This summary encapsulates the main themes and educational content of the document related to [[web systems]], focusing on the technical foundations of web servers, [[web page development]], browser diversity, and web design principles.
+This summary encapsulates the main themes and educational content of the document related to [[Web Systems]], focusing on the technical foundations of web servers, [[web page development]], browser diversity, and web design principles.